qlem/ql-box/README.md

 In the other way (user to server), the symmetric key is encrypted with the server public key.
 Then, the server can decrypt the symmetric key with his private key and use the decrypted symmetric key to decrypt the data.

+## Public/private keys format

+Make sure the public/private keys used by the API and the CLI are in PEM format.

 ## How to run the API

 ### Environment variables